Changing your enrolment via My Enrolment

 - checking your Study Plan on My Enrolment (Most courses restrict the Units that you can take as part of that course), OR

-- speaking to a Student Advisor in your School or College.
+- speaking to a Student Advisor in Client Services.

 Make any changes as soon as possible.
 There are cut-off dates after which certain changes cannot be made, OR may require special approval OR may have a financial implication (please note that dates may differ for international students).

-Example: Units may not be added to your enrolment after the end of Week 2 of each session without School approval, and withdrawals after the Census Date incur financial and other penalties.
+Example: Units may not be added to your enrolment after Wednesday of Week 1 of each Term or Friday of Week 2 of each Session.
+See Late enrolment for more information.
+Additionally, withdrawals after the Census Date incur financial and other penalties.

 When you know what unit(s) you’d like to enrol in you need to check the unit page by using the Unit Search Tool to find when it is available to study.

-The Unit Search Tool is where you check if a unit is being offered in a particular study period.
+The Unit Search Tool is where you check if a unit is being offered in a particular teaching period.
 Each unit page advises you of:

-- Which study period the Unit is offered in (units offered in one Session may not be offered in another).
+- Which teaching period the Unit is offered in (units offered in one teaching period may not be offered in another).

 - Where/how the unit is being delivered.
-(Not all units can be completed by distance study or are offered at all campuses).
+(Not all units can be completed by online study or are offered at all campuses).

 - If there are there any pre-requisites units you must have studied in order to gain entry to the unit you wish to study.